NilanshuNeel2023/Hospital-OPD-Management-Project-Python-SQL-/README.md

 This is a Intermediate level project using python Code & SQL Query(MySQL- Workbench).
 In this project we are focus on the OPD management system easier.
 Trying to make a OPD Token system where New arrival person come & Registered themself or taking an appointment with their concerning doctor.
 In this Project you can learn how to connect SQL to Python & write the code which showing impact on SQL, which help to create the database.

 # TOOLS:
-1.)
-Python (You can use Anaconda Juypiter or Google Co-labs) 2.)
-SQL (You can use any SQL Server to practise, here i use MySQL-Workbench)
+1. Python (You can use Anaconda Juypiter or Google Co-labs).
+2. SQL (You can use any SQL Server to practise, here i use MySQL-Workbench).

 # Functions:
 # Python: